ryanvarnell/CSCI4120/HW1/README.md

 After repeated runs of the program, it would seem no K-value in this set (1-20) is any "better" than other K-values in the set overall.
 One K-value that exceeds expectations in one round may be average--or worse--in the following rounds.
+I expect this is due to both the similarity in plant species and the relatively small size of the data set.